IdolFest/nw-idolfest-website/src/markdown-pages/events/grandprix.md

 title: Grand Prix Song Contest
 template: page
 ---
 Calling all musicians!
-The Northwest IdolFest Grand Prix Song Contest is returning for its second year!
-Once again, it is time to showcase your original idol-themed songs alongside your idol-themed covers and remixes!
+We're hosting the third annual Northwest IdolFest Grand Prix Song Contest to showcase your original idol-themed compositions, covers and remixes!

-## V﻿oting
+## Application

-Voting is now **OPEN** for the Fan Favorite award!
-Please go listen to all of the songs on our [YouTube playlist,](https://www.youtube.com/playlist?list=PL_rc9TOYSWfFadGGtISUTkEZodSRQANfC) and then vote for up to three of your favorite songs you'd like to see win [here!](https://idolfe.st/grandprixvote)
+F﻿ollowing feedback from entrants and last year's judges, some rules have been clarified or changed from last year.
+Please make sure to read **all** of the rules below and then [submit your song here](https://idolfe.st/grandprixapp)!

 ## General Guidelines

 * The general theme for this song contest is the same as our convention: idols!
-Please reflect the spirit of Japanese idols in your music in some way.
-Any style and genre of music with or without vocals will be accepted so long as it follows this theme in some way.
+Please reflect the styles of music found in Japanese idols in your entry in some way.
+See the Judging section below for more details.
+* Entries must include a melody and lyrics.
+This year will not include a category for instrumental or acapella entries.
 * Entrant(s) do not have to be attending NWIF to enter.
 * With the exception of judges, all NWIF staff are also permitted to enter.
 * One entry per person or group.
 All people working on an entry must be credited with their role in the entry if working as a group.
-* For the original song category, a person must only participate in creating one song in the composer/arranger/producer role.
-Otherwise, for other roles and in all other categories entrants may participate in up to three (3) entries.
+* **All individuals who have worked on an entry must have given their consent for the song to be entered in the contest, understand they can only be credited for one entry, and that they will only be eligible for one award.**

 ## Song Guidelines

 * Songs must be between 1:30 and 5:00 long and can be in any language!
 They do not need to be able to be performed live.
 * Please keep song content "PG-13" and refrain from any kind of triggering, inappropriate, or offensive content.
-* Any content released prior to the time the contest was announced (May 12, 2023) will not be allowed.
+* Any content released prior to the time the contest was announced (May xx, 2024) will not be allowed.
 * Original song submissions must be an entirely original work, or will be judged as a remix/cover.
 * Remixes/covers must credit the original work in the entry form.
 * The entrant(s) retain 100% of any rights and ownership of submitted songs.
 By submitting a song to this contest, entrant(s) permit NWIF to use their song for purposes related to this year’s contest.
 This may include posting the song on social media or playing it at the event.